Trump hints axed summit with Kim Jong Un might be back on

 The White House stunned friend and foe alike Thursday, abruptly canceling the Singapore meeting 18 days before it was due to take place.

-The decision blindsided Seou, where South Korean President Moon Jae-in said he was “perplexed.”
+The decision blindsided Seoul, where South Korean President Moon Jae-in said he was “perplexed.”

 But North Korea said it was still willing to sit with the United States “with our big and open heart” and observers believe the momentum toward dialogue is strong enough to avoid the nuclear showdown hinted at in Trump's unconventional open letter to Kim.